-- Study area residents - Owners of non-commercial properties
+- Study area residents - Owners of noncommercial properties

-6.3 Municipalities, Community Services and Elected Officials
+6.3 Municipalities, Community Services, and Elected Officials

 Possible motivators: Want to be involved in issues that would directly affect their constituents and communities.
 Interested in supporting short- and long-term economic growth, preserving quality of life, and improving community connections.
-Concerned with safety and traffic congestion and those effects on access and mobility for their constituents in terms of getting to homes, jobs, recreational resources, and commercial areas.
-Examples of municipal and elected official stakeholders include but are not limited to:
+Concerned about safety and traffic congestion and how those impacts might affect access and mobility for their constituents in terms of getting to homes, jobs, recreational resources, and commercial areas.

+Examples of municipal, and elected official, and community service stakeholders include but are not limited to:

 - Local government:

 - Heber City

 - Wasatch County

-- Midway
+- City of Midway

-- Charleston
+- Town of Charleston

-- o Daniel
+- Town of Daniel

-- Heber Valley Special Services District

-- Heber Power and Light

 - Emergency services

-- Wasatch County Housing Authority/Mountainlands Community Housing Trust
+- Wasatch County Housing Authority and Mountainlands Community Housing Trust

 - Regional government:

 - Mountainland Association of Governments

+- Utility:

+- Heber Valley Special Service District

+- Heber Power and Light